ng-Classic/ng-classic/devtools/CONTRIBUTING.md

 Before you submit an issue, please search the issue tracker, maybe an issue for your problem already exists and the discussion might inform you of workarounds readily available.

 We want to fix all the issues as soon as possible, but before fixing a bug we need to reproduce and confirm it.
-In order to reproduce bugs we will systematically ask you to provide a minimal reproduction scenario by providing a project which breaks Angular ClassicDevTools.
+In order to reproduce bugs we will systematically ask you to provide a minimal reproduction scenario by providing a project which breaks Angular Classic DevTools.
 Also make sure that you list:

-- version of Angular ClassicDevTools used
+- version of Angular Classic DevTools used
-- version of Angular Classicused
+- version of Angular Classic used
 - 3rd-party libraries and their versions
 - and most importantly - a use-case that fails